cwbaker/forge/docs/reference/target.md

 function Target.remove_dependency( target, dependency )
 ~~~

 Remove `dependency` as a dependency of `target`.
-Removes the dependency regardless of whether that dependency is explicit, implicit, and ordering dependencies.
+Removes the dependency regardless of whether that dependency is an explicit, implicit, ordering, or passive dependency.

 ### add_implicit_dependency